 Enough with the theory, where do you practically find those viral posts?

-I want to show you how to use Viralspy, the Instagram spy software, in order to find viral content on Instagram to curate or repost.
+I want to show you how to use Flick, the Instagram managing and growing software, in order to find viral content on Instagram to curate or repost.

 It is very simple to use, designed to save you time, and provides you content to curate in no time compared to trying to do it manually.
 Here is how you curate content to repost in 3 simple steps:

-In order to create a report and gain insights from the entire niche all you need is one account related to it.
-For example, if your niche is dogs then @barked would be a great starting point.
+In order to gain insights from the entire niche all you need is one hashtag related to it.
+For example, if your niche is dogs then #dogs would be a great starting point.

-You can use Viralspy to create reports with multiple accounts and hashtags.
-But even a report of just one account includes a section of “similar accounts” and “top hashtags” which you can continue building the account from.
+You can use Flick to analyze multiple hashtags.
+But even a report of just one hashtag includes a section of similar hashtags categorized by competition score into three groups:

 Step 3: Build a repost schedule

+Once you decided what to post, build a schedule.
 Building a schedule is not only the process of deciding what will be posted and when.
-You are going to need to find new content every 1,2 or 4 weeks.
+You are going to need to find new content every 1, 2, or 4 weeks.
 I personally like to work in 2 weeks iterations, but it depends on your personal preference.

 After you decide how often to update your reports and collect content, choose how much content you want to repost.
 Curation accounts repost on a daily basis, sometimes even 2-3 times per day.